Alison Perkins and Nicolas Brown are one of the brightest Irish music duos in the United States.

 — The Irish Echo

 Alison Perkins grew up in a household filled with music in Detroit, Michigan.
-The daughter of musicians, she attended her first concerts before she had taken her first steps.
-Her parents regularly took her to musical events in the city's vibrant folk and Irish music scenes, and she routinely fell asleep inside of her dad's guitar case, lulled to slumber by live music.
+The daughter of professional musicians, she attended her first concerts before she took her first steps.
+Her parents regularly brought her to gigs, sessions and music parties, and she often fell asleep inside of her dad's guitar case, lulled to slumber by live music.
+It wasn't long before her father Jim was showing her how to play simple tunes on the tin whistle.
+When she got older and expressed an interest in the fiddle, she took lessons from Mick Gavin, whose lovely Clare style can be heard echoed in Alison's playing.
+She also studied with Marty Somberg, another local legend.

-In more recent years Alison has been performing and teaching full time.
-She has toured extensively across North America with her family band, Finvarra’s Wren, as well as touring with Irish singing legend Sean Keane in Canada and the United States.
-In 2015, she co-founded a much-loved and popular local Irish concert series, The Strayaway Child.
-She is highly sought after as a teacher, and has taught fiddle at the O’Flaherty Irish Music Retreat, The Riley School of Irish Music, The Detroit Irish Music Association, The Austin Celtic Festival and many more.
+In more recent years, Alison has been performing and teaching full time.
+In 2007, she was invited to go on tour with internationally renowned Irish singer Seán Keane.
+She has traveled extensively across North America with her Irish folk family band, Finvarra’s Wren.
+In 2015, she and Irish piper Colleen Shanks co-founded the beloved local Irish music concert series, The Strayaway Child.
+She is highly sought after as a music teacher, and has taught fiddle at the St. Louis Tionol, the O’Flaherty Irish Music Retreat, the Riley School of Irish Music, and many more.